jamestomasino/labs.tomasino.org/content/post/regex.md

 > Look for an optional pound sign followed by exactly six characters that can be lowercase or capital A through F, or a digit 0 through 9.

-This is a regular expression that matches a 24bit hexidecimal color value (think RGB).
+This is a regular expression that matches a 24bit hexadecimal color value (think RGB).
 As you can see, writing the rules in regex was much simpler than doing so in English.

 Now, lets take our example and break it apart into its components to see what each one does.